florianBachinger/FeynmanEquations-Python/README.md

 |Feynman 12|Ef|1|q2|increasing|
 |Feynman 12|Ef|2|0|constant|

+The results of this analysis are provided in the file `Feynman/Constraints.py`.
-Calculation of these shape properties is done in `create_files/sample_constraints.py`.
+Calculation of the shape properties is implemented in `create_files/sample_constraints.py`.

 ## Equation Sources
+FeynmanEquations `generate/src/FeynmanEquations.csv` and `generate/src/BonusEquations.csv`
-FeynmanEquations `Feynman/src/FeynmanEquations.csv` and `Feynman/src/BonusEquations.csv` were retrieved on 01.04.2022 from https://space.mit.edu/home/tegmark/aifeynman.html.
-The code in
-generate_functions.py parses `src/FeynmanEquations.csv` and `Feynman/src/BonusEquations.csv` and
-generates the python code of `Feynman/Functions.py`.
+were retrieved on 01.04.2022 from https://space.mit.edu/home/tegmark/aifeynman.html.
+The code in generate_functions.py parses these two files and generates the python code of `Feynman/Functions.py`.

 ## Changes from the original:
 The following entries had mismatches between the specified number of variables and the